Auslander-Reiten quiver and representation theories related to KLR-type Schur-Weyl duality: Application to KLR algebras

 \subsection{$[Q]$-socle}

-In this subsection, we only deal with the equivalent class $[Q]$ for some Dynkin quiver $Q$.
-We shall study the representation theoretical meanings of $[Q]$-socle and $[Q]$-length in the category $\Rep(R)$, where $R$ is a symmetric KLR algebra associated to simply laced finite simple Lie algebra $\g_0$.
+In this subsection, we only deal with the commutation class $[Q]$ for some Dynkin quiver $Q$.
+We shall study the representation theoretical meanings of $[Q]$-socle and $[Q]$-length in the category $\Rep(R)$, where $R$ is the symmetric KLR algebra associated to the underlying Dynkin diagram $\Delta$ of $Q$.

 For the simplicity of notation, we denote by $\overset{\to}{S}_Q(\um)$ instead of $\overset{\to}{S}_{[Q]}(\um)$.